suminwei2772/STAT545/hw02/Gapminder_dplyr_explore_hw02.md

     ## [1] 142

-For population and lifeExp, since they are quantitative, let's explore the the range.
+For population and lifeExp, since they are quantitative, let's explore the range.
 As seen below, the range of pop is 60011 to 1318683096.
 The range of lifeExp is 23.599 to 82.603.

 ``` r
 range(gapminder$pop)